-1. Metric 32.
-Metric 32 became effective and was first tested in Test Period 7 (i.e., the first calendar quarter of 2014).
-Metric 32 evaluates aspects of Servicer's compliance with the Servicing Standards pertaining to single points of contact (SPOC or SPOCs) that are not evaluated under Metric 14 (5.C).
+- 3. Metric 32 evaluates aspects of Servicer's compliance with the Servicing Standards pertaining to single points of contact (SPOC or SPOCs) that are not evaluated under Metric 14 (5.C).
 The Metric has three test questions.
 The first test question tests whether Servicer identified and provided updated contact information to a borrower upon assignment of a new SPOC in instances where a previously designated SPOC is unable to continue to act as the primary point of contact.
 The Threshold Error Rate for the first test question is 5% and is evaluated on a yes/no basis (i.e., a negative response would result in a loan-level error).
-The second and third test questions test whether Servicer has implemented management routines or other processes that evaluate SPOC performance, and when necessary, remediated SPOC performance.
-The second and third test questions are evaluated on a yes/no basis (i.e., a negative response to one test question would result in Servicer's non-compliance with this Metric).
+The second and third test questions test whether Servicer has implemented management routines or other processes that evaluate SPOC performance and, when necessary, remediated SPOC performance.
+The second and third test questions are evaluated on a yes/no basis (i.e., a negative response to one test question would result in Servicer's noncompliance with this Metric). - 4.
+Metric 33.

-2. Metric 33.
-Metric 33 became effective and was first tested in Test Period 7 (i.e., the first quarter of 2014).
 Metric 33 evaluates Servicer's compliance with the Servicing Standards regarding the accuracy of Servicer's monthly billing statements sent to borrowers.
-The Metric has three test questions and the Threshold Error Rate for Metric 33 is 5%.
+The Metric has three test questions and the Threshold Error Rate for the Metric is 5%.
 The first test question tests whether a borrower's monthly billing statement accurately reflects the unpaid principal balance on the borrower's loan.
 For the first test question, amounts overstated by the greater of \$99 or 1% of the correct unpaid principal balance would result in a loan-level error.
 The second test question tests whether a borrower's monthly billing statement accurately reflects the total payment amount due and fees and charges assessed for the relevant billing period.
 The third test question tests whether a borrower's monthly billing statement accurately reflects the allocation of payments made by the borrower, including a notation if any payment has been posted to a suspense or unapplied funds account.
 For each of the second and third test questions, amounts overstated by the greater of \$50 or 3% of the total balance (i.e., the payment amount due including fees and charges assessed for the first test question and the payment allocation for the second test question) would result in a loan-level error.